-- Remineralization can be promoted with fluoride (pastes, polishes), but fluoride can cause upset stomach or spots on teeth if too much is ingested.
+- Remineralization can be promoted with fluoride (pastes, polishes), but fluoride can cause upset stomach or white spots on teeth if too much is ingested.
 A better option is called MI paste, which contains bioavailable calcium and phosphorus.
 MI Paste Plus also contains fluoride and is great for adults.
 MI paste can be found at many dentist offices, without a prescription.
 It is about $20 per tube (CDN).
 To use, apply a pea-sized amount to the border between the gums and teeth, and smear right on any orange-brown spots right before sleeping (you want it to sit there as long as possible).
 I did it after my son had fallen asleep, and just rubbed along his gumlines.
 Apply nightly for at least 4-6 weeks.

 - We have also found a great mouthwash which includes both xylitol and fluoride, if your child knows how to spit it out – X-Pur Opti-Rinse.
 It comes in 0.2% fluoride (mint) and 0.05% fluoride (berry) flavors.